Massachusetts House Votes Firmly In Favor Of Legalizing Sports Betting

 “This speaker’s mission was to make sure that the NCAA was protected,” Rep. Mike Soter (R-Bellingham) said in session.
 “He wanted to make sure that we took illegal sports gaming — which is one of the biggest problems in the NCAA — and bring it out of the shadows.
 Out of the darkness.
 We bring it to the forefront so we know that we have clean sports programs and we take the pressure off of young players in the NCAA.”

 All in all, a 156-3-1 vote is massive for the momentum of sports betting legalization in Massachusetts.
-The Senate has stonewalled a lot of hope in the past, but it’s clear this time around that lawmakers have done their homework and drafted a bill that will make the masses happy.
+State senators have stonewalled a lot of hope in the past, but it’s clear this time around that lawmakers have done their homework and drafted a bill that will make the masses happy.

-My guess is that the Senate hears the bill next week or the following week.
-If the Senate approves and Gov. Baker eventually signs the dotted line, a realistic timeline for launch would be January 2022.
+My guess is that the Senate hears the bill next week while others believe it won’t happen until after the August recess.
+If the Senate finally approves and Gov. Baker eventually signs the dotted line, a realistic timeline for launch could be January or February 2022.

 “Some folks wanted this to happen a lot sooner,” Cahill admitted.
 “But I think this happened at the right time.
 We studied the issue, we vetted it with the public and this bill is a reflection of our core values and the willingness to listen to people and what they actually want.”